Persistence of vision: Sparkler's trail effect

 The apparent line of light behind a fast moving luminous object is known as the "sparkler's trail effect", since it is commonly known from the use of sparklers.

+Light painting

 The effect has occasionally been applied in the arts by writing or drawing with a light source recorded by a camera with a long exposure time.

+This concept has been further developed into media with computer-controlled moving light sources (nowadays mostly LED light), known as S.W.I.M.
+(Sequential Wave Imprinting Machine).
+However, like video and television, the technology actually gets rid of the visual trail of fast-moving lights by presenting a stroboscopic sequence of very short visual cues (resulting in a sharp image, still or animated).

 Color-top / Newton disc

 Colors on spinning tops or rotating wheels mix together if the motion is too fast to register the details.
 A colored dot then appears as a circle and one line can make the whole surface appear in one uniform hue.

 The Newton disc optically mixes wedges of Isaac Newton's primary colors into one (off-)white surface when it spins fast.

 Thaumatrope

 In April 1825 the first Thaumatrope was published by W. Phillips (in anonymous association with John Ayrton Paris).
-The fact that the pictures on either side of the twirling disc seem to blend together into one image has often been used to illustrate the concept of persistence of vision.
+The fact that the pictures on either side of the twirling disc seem to blend together into one image has often falsely been presented as an illustration of the effect of persistence of vision (the fusion instead depends on stroboscopic interruptions and the compatibility of the mental impressions of the two alternating pictures).

+The differences between impressions of quick alternations of two figures –depending on tachistoscope frequencies, distance between the figures, and/or variance in shapes– was studied by Max Wertheimer in 1912.
+These experiments inspired the theories of Gestalt psychology.